davincios/tracer-cli/README.md

 - ADD this download into a cURL script!!!!
 - setup moves the binary automatically to /etc/tracer AND creates a directory there
 - do not automatically print the results (api key save and path updated) for tracer setup <API_KEY>
-- add to path as "tracer" instead of tracer_cli
+- add to path as "tracer" instead of tracer
 - Write tests for to communicate API pipeline steps: initialise pipeline, tool_used, log metric, custom message, alrt and finish pipeline run.
 - Make it work locally
 - Have CI/CD deployment pipeline